 In our scenario, the E-mail was sent to the junk mail folder because Exchange Online (EOP) recognizes that there is some problem with the E-mail, but from the user perspective (Angelina), there is no indication of the fact that the sender spoofed his identity.

-Our Exchange Online administrator – Brad, have full access to the shared mailbox – “spoof E-mail Mailbox ” and he can view the content of the mailbox.
+Our Exchange Online administrator – Brad, has full access to the shared mailbox – “spoof E-mail Mailbox ” and he can view the content of the mailbox.

-In the following screenshot, we can see we can see the Exchange Online rule generates the incident report and sent it to the destination recipient.
+In the following screenshot, we can see the Exchange Online rule generates the incident report and sends it to the destination recipient.

 In the following screenshot, we can see an example of the incident report E-mail.

 When we look at the incident report, we can see that the incident report includes two parts: